wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 DR: Well, I mean I don't consider it--I mean optimistic as much as, you know, realism.
 If you're going to be alive then life itself is optimism.

-DR:

-JC:

-DR:

-JC:

-JC:

-Well, you're an optimist of utopian proportion.
+JC: Well, you're an optimist of utopian proportion.

-I don't know that we'll really ever get there.
-I don't know that we're ever

-going to be able to stop pain and suffering.
-I don't know that we're ever

-going to wake up from this game, but I think we have to at least envision

-ways in which that can happen.
+DR: I don't know that we'll really ever get there.
+I don't know that we're ever going to be able to stop pain and suffering.
+I don't know that we're ever going to wake up from this game, but I think we have to at least envision ways in which that can happen.
 Otherwise how do we justify going on?

 Where do you see the ET/UFO phenomenon going in the next 10 years